DMR FREQUENCIES, CHANNELS, GROUPS, AND ZONES

-A DMR GROUP (Often called a “talkgroup” ) is a method of grouping or assembling multiple users (Radio ID’s) to a single contact.
-A Group or “talk group” is simply a group of users that need to talk to each other and hear all the communications in that group.
+Groups (also known as Talk Groups) refer to specific individuals or teams within a two-way radio communication network.
+A DMR group, also called a talk group, is a method of grouping or assembling multiple users (Radio IDs) to a single contact.
+A group is simply a number of users that need to talk to each other and hear all the communications in that group.

 Two-way radios provide instant group calls to multiple users with the press of a PTT button on a radio or from a dispatching application.
 Groups can be made up of individuals with different roles or tasks in the same organization.
 Using groups on a two-way radio can help minimize distractions by ensuring that only the relevant parties are involved in the conversation.